nakednous/proscene3_design/source.md

 N:

-Open up a communication channel between user gestures and grabber objects
+Open up a communication channel between user gestures and grabber objects.
+That channel should include (U.I.T.):
+1. Picking & Manipulation
+2. View point manipulation (in the case the grabber is the eye)

 V: